JUN 22–AUG 28, 2016

-The 2016 artists bring with them a unique approach to art making and a commitment to research that compliments an academic setting.
-Throughout their six-month residency, these artists will engage with the community through public lectures, studio visits, and workshops.
-The A+P+I residency culminates in a summer exhibition at the Mills College Art Museum, which will feature new work created by the artists while in residence.
+This exhibition showcases the work of second round artists to the Art+Process+Ideas (A+P+I) artist-in-residence program: Carrie Hott, K.r.m.
+Mooney, and Surabhi Saraf.
+Each of these artists brings with them a unique approach to art making and a commitment to research that compliments an academic setting.
+The A+P+I residency, organized by the Mills College Art Department and MCAM, culminates in this summer exhibition, which features new work created by the artists while in residence.

 ABOUT THE A+P+I ARTISTS